quidampepin/quidampepin.github.io/_posts/2022-11-29-a-july-afternoon.md

 In the car, Regent had another bout of nostalgia.

-- Do you remember the bailiffs, Alain?
+"Do you remember the bailiffs, Alain?"

-- Which ones?
+"Which ones?"

-- You know, the ones we fought off with the rifles?
+"You know, the ones we fought off with the rifles?"

 I burst out laughing:

-- Ah, yes, we were so young...
+"Ah, yes, we were so young..."

-- I was eight years old, you were six...
+"I was eight years old, you were six..."

 I laughed to tears, but I'm not sure where they came from, those tears...

-- My God...
-They were so surprised to see two young rascals with guns!
+"My God...
+They were so surprised to see two young rascals with guns!"

-- Where was Jean-Paul?
+"Where was Jean-Paul?"

-- Working, I guess.
+"Working, I guess."

-- Anyway, it worked, they left without taking anything!
+"Anyway, it worked, they left without taking anything!"

 But we moved in a hurry two days later...